To Top

 Promoting responsible gambling has been named a key priority for the Alcohol and Gaming Commission of Ontario and iGaming Ontario.
 Together, they want to ensure that vulnerable people, including minors and at-risk individuals, are not targeted by online casino advertising or marketing and that online casinos do not mislead the public through ads.
-They are going to ensure private online casinos in Ontario give players a complete understanding of the rules of the games they offer, a player’s chances of winning and the likely outcome.
-Plus, they will make sure problem gamblers can easily find the resources required to get help if they need it.
+They will ensure that private online casinos in Ontario provide players with a clear understanding of the rules of the games they offer, including the odds of winning and the likely outcomes.
+Additionally, they will ensure that problem gamblers can easily access the resources needed to seek help if they require it.

 Responsible gambling in Ontario’s standards for online gaming

-Ultimately, iGaming Ontario wants to create an open and competitive online gambling market that minimizes potential harm and promotes a responsible environment.
-That means the elimination of inappropriate advertising practices that target minors, are false and deceptive or promote excessive play.
+Ultimately, iGaming Ontario aims to establish an open and competitive online gambling market that minimizes potential harm and fosters a responsible environment.
+That means eliminating inappropriate advertising practices that target minors, are false and deceptive, or promote excessive play.

-It also means preventing private online casinos from allowing players to play excessively, mandating those casinos make players aware of the risks involved with problem gambling and the options available to help with self-control.
-Finally, privately run online casinos will be forced to implement various responsible gaming controls.
-Here’s a look at some of the province’s proposed standards for internet gaming as they pertain to responsible gambling.
+It also means preventing private online casinos from allowing players to play excessively, mandating those casinos to make players aware of the risks involved with problem gambling in Canada and the options available to help with self-control.
+Finally, privately run online casinos are required to implement various responsible gaming controls.
+Here’s a look at some of the province’s current standards for internet gaming as they pertain to responsible gambling.

 Policies and culture

-Private operators, the OLG and iGaming Ontario will all need to implement and follow policies and procedures that identify, prevent and minimize the risks of harm from gaming to players.
-These policies and procedures will be reviewed and evaluated regularly and staff will be trained on their content and application.
+Private operators, the OLG, and iGaming Ontario will all need to implement and follow policies and procedures that identify, prevent, and minimize the risks of harm to players from gaming.
+These policies and procedures will be regularly reviewed and evaluated, and staff will receive training on their content and application.

 Marketing and advertising